-The Regulated Services (Service Providers and Responsible Individuals) (Wales) Regulations 2017 ("the Regulations") place certain duties on the RI and we will need to be satisfied that the RI designated for each service will comply with these.
+The Regulations place certain duties on the RI and we will need to be satisfied that the RI designated for each service will comply with these.
 These duties have an emphasis on ensuring the effective management and oversight of the service with a focus on continuous improvement.
 When designating a RI, providers will need to be confident that the individual is competent to fulfil these duties.

 As part of the registration process RIs will be required to complete a questionnaire and undertake a suitability interview.
 This questionnaire is intended to establish an individual's ability to comply with the duties imposed upon them by the regulations and identify any areas to be discussed further at the suitability interview.
-The questions are set out at Annex 4.
+The questions are set out at Annex 6.